cloudsftp/qhana-docker-dev/README.md

-   --no-ui                Does not start the user interface --no-worker            Does not start the worker --no-plugin-runner     Does not start the plugin runner
+   --no-ui                Does not start the user interface --no-worker            Does not start the worker --no-plugin-runner     Does not start the plugin runner --no-nisq-ui           Does not start the user interface for the nisq analyzer

 OPTIONS for docker mode:
-   --rebuild-runner       Rebuilds qhana-plugin-runner (the same image is used for the worker) --rebuild-ui           Rebuilds qhana-ui
-   --rebuild | -r         Rebuilds all services
+   --rebuild-runner       Rebuilds qhana-plugin-runner (the same image is used for the worker) --rebuild-ui           Rebuilds qhana-ui --rebuild-nisq-ui      Rebuilds nisq-analyzer-ui --rebuild | -r         Rebuilds all services
 ```